 In a narrower definition, e-commerce is, therefore, part of e-business.
 This includes all automated business processes in which electronic information and communication technologies are used.
 The objective of using these highly automated business processes is to make work more efficient and increase turnover.

-Digital technologies form the basis of e-commerce.
+Digital technologies form the basis of eCommerce development.
 Very different technologies can then be involved: the spectrum ranges from simple radio technology (e. g.
 Bluetooth) to very complex systems based on artificial intelligence (AI).
 In addition to communication technologies via the Internet and telephony, electronic databases, word processing software, social media or television are also used as advertising channels, payment transactions via online banking and chat-bots for customer service.

 Features of e-commerce

 For companies, the goal of e-commerce is to optimize sales processes in order to generate more revenue.
 The aim is to make all sales operations more efficient and reduce associated costs.
-Companies have gained new sales channels via the Internet through online shops, marketplaces (e. g.
+Companies have gained new sales channels via the Internet through online shops, product reviews, marketplaces (e. g.
 Amazon) or auction platforms (e. g. eBay).
 Thanks to social media, web advertising, newsletters and automated CRM systems, merchants can win new customers and improve their relationships with them with relatively little effort.

 E-commerce aims to increase its efficiency.
 For example, it speeds up the sales process.
 Customers can easily browse the range from their smartphone or personal computer and order at any time.
 Computer-aided systems automate processes and thus save time.
 At the same time, personnel costs are also reduced.